AnatomicMaps/flatmap-server/docs/competency.rst

 Query descriptions
 ------------------

-A server's configuration will include a YAML file that specifies what queries are available, along with information to assist a frontend UI in obtaining user input and to present result sets back to the user.
+A server's configuration has a set of YAML files that define the available queries, including information to assist a frontend UI in obtaining user input and presenting result sets back to a user.

 ::